JRRS1982/Kata/README.md

 The below curated list comes from [teamblind.com](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) and i hope to work my way through it.

-If you are lucky enough to have been granted access to my template repo, you will find the kata template I am replicating for each test [here](https://github.com/JRRS1982/Templates/tree/main/node-ts-jest-kata)
+If you  have been granted access to my template repo, you will find the kata template I am replicating for each test [here](https://github.com/JRRS1982/Templates/tree/main/node-ts-jest-kata)

 ## Array